 - Once you have added the chemicals, allow them to off-gas or break down and the chemical gases to disperse.
 So, avoid covering up your hot tub immediately as this will trap the gases.
 If your hot tub is located outdoors, then the gases will simply disperse into the air; however, if it is indoors, then it is recommended that you turn on a ventilation fan or/and open out a window to allow the gases to disperse.

-- While off-gassing is good, you want that some of the chemicals must remain in the hot tub water and not completely dissipate.
+- While off-gassing is good, you want the chemicals to remain in the hot tub water and not completely dissipate.
 So, make sure you turn off the air valves, which increase the jet pressure because too much air in the water will cause the chemicals to off-gas quickly.

 - Before you start adding the chemicals to the hot tub water, you must determine what the water requires and how much.
 You can check this by testing the water by using a liquid test kit or test strips.